yoshioteruia/how-we-work/README.md

-# how-we-work
+# How we work

-How we work in tracersoft
+Welcome to tracersoft, this will guide you through our development process.